vijayanathan23/WSoC-TestRepo2/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] This is my first Open Source Project.

-- [ ] I have programmed in Python.
+- [ ] I have programmed on Python.

 - [ ] I have worked on Django projects before.